it-projects-llc/tg-addons/tg_website_event_sale/README.rst

 ============================================================

 * Resets cart, when user registers in event in frontend.
-  Does not reset cart, if there are lines with negative price units (like refund line from portal_event_ticket)
+  Does not reset cart, if there are refund lines.
+  See "Upgrade / Change ticket functionality" in portal_event_ticket)

 * Makes event pages urls compatible for ``website_sale_affiliate`` features